Andrea Yates: Religious influences

 Media outlets alleged that Michael Woroniecki, an itinerant preacher whom Rusty had met while attending Auburn University, bore some responsibility for the deaths due to certain teachings which were found in his newsletter titled The Perilous Times, which the Yateses had received on occasion, and which was entered into evidence at the trial.

 Both Woroniecki and Rusty have rejected these accusations.
 Rusty said that his family's relationship with Woroniecki was not that close and that Woroniecki did not cause her delusions.
 Woroniecki maintained that his correspondence with them was intended to help them strengthen their marriage and find the love that he says his own family had found in Jesus.
 Both men agreed that the alleged connection between his message and her mental state was "nothing more than media-created fiction."

 While in prison, Yates stated that she had considered killing the children for two years, adding that they thought she was not a good mother and claiming that her sons were developing improperly.
 She told her jail psychiatrist: "It was the seventh deadly sin.
 My children weren't righteous.
 They stumbled because I was evil.
 The way I was raising them, they could never be saved.
 They were doomed to perish in the fires of hell."

 Divorce

 In August 2004, Rusty filed for divorce, stating that he and Yates had not lived together as a married couple since the day of the murders.
-The divorce was granted on March 17, 2005, after which Rusty began dating his second wife, Laura Arnold.
+The divorce was granted on March 17, 2005, after which Rusty began dating Laura Arnold.
 They married on March 25, 2006, and had one son.
 Arnold filed for divorce in 2015.